devtut/generate/docs/python/list.md

 ```

-Note that the list =numbers= remains unchanged by this operation, and remains in the same order it was originally.
+Note that the list "numbers" remains unchanged by this operation, and remains in the same order it was originally.

 To reverse in place, you can also use [the `reverse` method](http://stackoverflow.com/documentation/python/209/list/2035/list-support-operations#t=201607230923043603753).